typhoons and mold

 Minamiise, Mie, Japan

 For every traveling sailor, comes a time when the boat has to stay alone in a foreign country.
-For us, this happened this year in Japan.
+For us, this happened this year in Japan (see sailing in japan).
 We'd never left Pino alone before, never for more than a week.
 We were apprehensive at first, but decided it would be a good learning experience, for us and our beloved.

 While in Canada, I had anxiety at night, vivid dreams about what was happening to Pino.
 These dreams involved us returning to the boat, only to find it turned into a moldy, water-logged cockroach motel.
 Having no experience leaving our home behind, I had no guarantee that we had done enough.

 When we returned 6 months later, we found no mold, no bugs and little to no damage, in fact, we slept in that same night.
 Pino endured weeks of hot Japanese summers, tropical rain and typhoon-strength winds.
 We're happy to say that overall, our preparations were indeed enough.

 Below is a short list of things to remember, things we learned, when came time to prepare our boat for long-term storage:

 - Don't keep food.